Your draw process

 Verifiable randomness

 Winning numbers are generated by Chainlink VRF – a decentralised oracle network.
-Neither OCSA nor the operator can influence the result.
+Neither OCSA nor the operator or any 3rd party can influence the result.
 The number does not exist until the moment of the draw.

 On-chain permanent record